 As the old expression goes, you gotta be in the right place at the right time.

-You’re less likely to meet Mr. Right on a hook-up dating app or in the disco.
-If you want to have a healthy and happy relationship, find out where guys with healthy and happy lifestyles hangout.
+You’re less likely to meet Mr./Mrs. Right on a hook-up dating app or in the disco.
+If you want to have a healthy and happy relationship, find out where people with healthy and happy lifestyles hangout.
 Stop dating around with just anyone and get more picky.
 Become the kinda girl that your high value man would like to be with.

 If you want to be successful in a certain field, hangout with other successful professionals in that line of work.
 Always jump at the opportunity to network with the right people and build up contacts.
 Develop good habits.
 Start learning the lingo and more knowledge in that field.
 Become that kind of colleague, that one would like to hire or partner with.
 That way when the opportunity comes at like a big wave, you’re well positioned to catch it!